 Stockholders' equity isn't an independent value; that is, you don't look at a company's finances and "add up" the equity.
 Rather, stockholders' equity derives from other values on the balance sheet.
 The classic accounting equation is assets minus liabilities equals stockholders' equity.

 Stockholders' equity is not the same thing as a company's "market capitalization," which tells you the total value of a company's outstanding stock.
 Stock values are influenced by countless factors, from a company's financial performance to investors' gut feelings.
 Stockholders' equity, by contrast, reflects only what's in the company's books.
 In fact, stockholders' equity also goes by the name "book value."

 Since stockholders' equity represents the value of the company's assets minus any liabilities, it naturally follows that if the company's assets decrease, its book value will decrease, too.
 For example, say a company owns a truck, which is an asset.
-Like all vehicles, that truck will depreciate -- lose value over time.
-As it does, the company's total assets decline in value, and stockholders' equity goes down as well.
-Similarly, if the assets of Company A include shares of stock in Company B, and that second company's share price falls, that will reduce the book value of Company A.
+Like all vehicles, that truck will depreciate – lose value over time.

-Following the same formula, an increase in the company's liabilities reduces stockholders' equity.
+Following the same formula, if there's an increase in the company's liabilities, then stockholders' equity is decreased by that change as well.
 Say a company loses a lawsuit and must pay damages.
 The judgment becomes a liability.
 The bigger the judgment, the bigger the liability, and the bigger the drop in stockholders' equity.